What should I come to the surgery for?

-- Puberty & periods: Find out if its normal or anything we need to help you with.
+Puberty and periods: Find out if its normal or anything we need to help you with.

-- Chlamydia Screening: Chlamydia is passed on by having sex.
+Chlamydia Screening: Chlamydia is passed on by having unprotected sex.
 It often gives no symptoms, but can cause health problems.

 You can see a doctor however old you are!

 You don’t have to be over a certain age to see a doctor to talk about something that is worrying you.